edincubator/edi-doc/source/big-data-stack/basic-concepts.rst

   You can install custom Python libraries through `pip` and `conda` package managers at your JupyterLab instance.
 However, we advice against executing anything "locally" at your JupyterLab instance, because its restricted computation resources.
-See :ref:`docker-over-yarn` for learning how to launch custom Docker images at the cluster.
+See :ref:`creating-docker-images` for learning how to launch custom Docker images at the cluster.

 .. _authenticating-with-kerberos: